We recommend treating your Black and Gray tanks after each dump.

 2.) they don't flush their tank for long enough after dumping.

 Bottom line is, there is no byproduct of our bacteria that will get stuck inside your holding tanks.
 Waste and poop will always be what creates residue if it sits inside the holding tank over time.
 Which is why we do what we do in the first place!
-To learn how you can further prevent clogs and residue build up, follow these guidelines for proper black water care.
+To learn how you can further prevent clogs and residue build up, follow The Unique Method.

 If you are experiencing clogs or back ups in your holding tanks you can open those tanks without paying a service tech to manually clean them out.